 When it’s time to get out and explore the Pacific Northwest, there isn’t a better place to experience some of the country’s most stunning and unbridled wilderness than the Olympic Peninsula.
 This section of land filled with mountains, rivers, beaches, and wildlife is a welcome reprieve from the unique metropolitan area of Seattle just a little over two hours away.
-Whether you want to discover your inner explorer or photograph some of the most picturesque landscapes in the country, this list gives you a play-by-play analysis on the best things to do in Olympic National Park.
+Whether you want to discover your inner explorer or photograph some of the most picturesque landscapes in the country, this list gives you a play-by-play analysis on the best Things Do in Olympic National Park.
 There are also plenty of activities and events in the town of Seabrook!
-Check out our Things to Do page for a full rundown of what makes our beach town so unique!
+Check out our Things Do page for a full rundown of what makes our beach town so unique!

 The Olympic Mountains are literally and figuratively the crown of the entire peninsula.
 Mount Olympus towers over the whole park at almost 8,000-feet tall.
 Snow-capped peaks spread across the skyline of this 3,600-square-mile area.
 The mountain range stretches from coast to coast, so visitors have to maneuver their way through to explore all of the national park’s top sights.
 Hiking, biking, and camping are big hits during the spring and summer while skiing and snowboarding are the best activities during winter.